As an Amazon Associate, I may earn from qualifying purchases at no extra cost to you.

 - You can also replace your door with a solid wood door.
 Get a professional to fit the frame so that there are no gaps correctly.

 - Another way of sealing gaps is to add density to your door without actually replacing it.
-You can use fiberglass panels because they are useful.
+You can use fiberglass sound insulation panels because they are useful.

 - Screw the panels on the inside of the door.
 The panels will deaden the drum noise before it is released on other parts of the home.